15.3.3.1 Command-line arguments for test drivers

 The first non-option argument passed to the test driver is the program to be run, and all the following ones are command-line options and arguments for this program.

-Note that the exact semantics attached to the --color-tests, --expect-failure and --enable-hard-errors options are left up to the individual test drivers.
-Still, having a behaviour compatible or at least similar to that provided by the default driver is advised, as that would offer a better consistency and a more pleasant user experience.
+Exact semantics attached to the --color-tests, --collect-skipped-logs, --expect-failure, and --enable-hard-errors options are left up to the individual test drivers.
+Still, having a behavior compatible or at least similar to that provided by the default driver is advised, as that results in better consistency and thus a more pleasant user experience.